Counselling

 Marches Counselling Service (MCS) is a charity offering professional, confidential and affordable counselling and psychotherapy.
-MCS aims to help people based in Hereford, across Herefordshire and the Marches, who are experiencing distress who feel that working with a counsellor or psychotherapist would help them to manage challenging times in their lives.
+MCS aims to help people based in Hereford, across and near Herefordshire, whose mental wellbeing is suffering and feel that working with a counsellor or psychotherapist would help them to manage challenging times in their lives.

 Affordable